json420/dbase32/doc/index.rst

     3456789ABCDEFGHIJKLMNOPQRSTUVWXY

 This means that unlike `RFC-3548 Base32`_ encoding, the sort-order of the encoded data will match the sort-order of the binary data.
-For details on why this alphabet was chosen, please see the :doc:`design`.

 :mod:`dbase32` is a Python3 implementation of the encoding, with both a high-performance C extension and a pure-Python fallback.
 The C extension is